E. T. Bedford: Legacy

-E.T.
 Bedford was actively involved in community projects and philanthropy.
 The first YMCA building in Westport, CT was donated by him in 1923 so the youth of the day would have a place to congregate in a safe and recreational fashion.
 A quote from his commencement speech on the opening of the YMCA building:

 Sometimes on a Saturday afternoon and often of an evening I used to go to Westport and I have stood outside the windows of the old Westport hotel, where this building now stands, watching a game of pool or billiards.
 I was not allowed to enter on account of the saloon.
 The recollection of this and the experience taught me as to the need of some place for boys and young men to congregate lead to this building, which I hope may not only fill this want, but also be the headquarters for many good things that can be done for the benefit of our town.

 As reported in the Westporter Herald- "In our office we have perhaps 400 young men and women.
 Occasionally we hear from their mothers, sometimes from their fathers, that they work too hard.
 In my experience, this has never been true.
 It is not the extra hour at the office that is impairing their health or lessening their strength, it is the hours they spend in enjoyment, dancing, late suppers, etc. It is my belief no one has ever shortened his life from work.
 Of course they might worry in connection with their work, but not from the work itself.
 Take Mr. Edison.
 We know the hours he works in his laboratory, disregarding time, in the interest he takes in his work, and see what a vigorous man he is and what he has accomplished."

 Do not think, boys and young men, that you work too hard – the whole question is, do you work hard enough?

-Bedford Park, Bronx was named after E.T. in 1906 by his contemporary Leonard Jerome, who had developed that part of the Bronx.
+Bedford Park, Bronx was named after Bedford in 1906 by his contemporary Leonard Jerome, who had developed that part of the Bronx.

-Bedford Park, Illinois, was named for E.T., having been the owner of the company Corn Products International which brought in the work for the area.
-The people decided to call it Bedford Park after the owner of the company.
+Bedford Park, Illinois, was also named for Bedford, having been the owner of the company Corn Products International which brought in the work for the area.